Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \subsubsection{Uniform mesh case:}

-Our algorithm is inspired by the classic image processing idea of erosion and dilation. ~\figref{fig:schematic} briefly shows the algorithmic idea behind the approach for a drop (~\figref{fig:Drop}) and an elongated filament (~\figref{fig:filament}).
+Our algorithm is inspired by the classic image-processing idea of erosion and dilation.
+The basic idea is that small structures like drops and filaments will disappear with erosion followed by dilation, whereas larger structures will not be affected. ~\figref{fig:schematic} briefly illustrates the algorithmic idea via two examples: identifying a small drop (\figref{fig:Drop}) and identifying the elongated filament connecting two larger fluid masses (\figref{fig:filament}).

-We perform a series of following steps to achieve the desired goal: \begin{enumerate} \item The phases in CHNS are described by a continuously changing variable $\phi$ ranging from -1 to 1.
-As a first step, we convert the image from continuous $\phi$ to a binary 0/1 representation $\phi_{BW}$ by thresholding it at a certain value ($\delta$): (denoted by $\mathcal{T}(\phi)$ in ~\figref{fig:schematic}).
+We perform a series of following steps to achieve the desired goal: \begin{enumerate}[label=\roman*] \item $\phi$, the phase field variable, continuously varies from -1 to 1.
+As a first step, we convert this field (or image) to a binary 0/1 representation $\phi_{BW}$ by thresholding at a prescribed value, $\delta$: (denoted by $\mathcal{T}(\phi)$ in ~\figref{fig:schematic}).